19742bytes/roonit/README.md

 # roonit
 "roonit" is a simple tool for enabling and disabling services in runit (Void Linux).

-Pronounced as "Rune-It" or "Ruined-It".
+## TODO:
+  - Figure out how to use `symlinkat()`
+  - Figure out how to use `getopts()`
+  - Fix this garbage code
+  - Properly learn the C programming language